ACCESS FOR MUSEUM STAFF, FELLOWS, AND INTERNS

 RESEARCH VISITS TO THE STACKS

-Art Institute of Chicago staff who have completed the library orientation may make appointments to visit the library's onsite, general collection stacks for the purpose of searching and browsing.
-Half-hour appointments may be scheduled on Tuesdays and Wednesdays starting at 9:30 a.m., with the last appointment starting at 4:15 p.m.
-More information is available here.
+Art Institute of Chicago staff who have completed the library orientation may be escorted by a library staff member to visit the library's onsite, general collection stacks for the purpose of searching and browsing.
+Ask

 Online catalogs and databases maintained by the Ryerson & Burnham Libraries and the Art Institute of Chicago Archives: